 "They always have many chances in games, and you always see how good the finishers are," goalkeeper Claudia Dickey said about Chicago ahead of the match.
 "Every team we've been playing against is so good going forward, and I think that we've highlighted more defensive tactics and shape and everything more in training to try and counter that a little bit."

 There's a lot on the line for OL Reign on Sunday afternoon – and in a location that's been tough for them to get results.
 But they control their playoff destiny.
 Win and they're in.

 OUT: Tierna Davidson (face), Samantha Feller (hip), Sarah Griffith (illness), Mallory Swanson (knee)

 How to Watch

-OL Reign kicks off against the Chicago Red Stars on Friday, September 9, at 7 PM PT.
-The match will stream on Paramount+ for fans in the U.S. and Twitch for international viewers (search NWSL Official).
+OL Reign kicks off against the Chicago Red Stars at 2 p.m.
+PT on Sunday, October 15.
+The match will air on Paramount+ for fans in the U.S. and the NWSL website for international viewers.